floriancafiero/Function_words/readme.md

   }
 }
 ```
-`functionwords` never changes the file in place, so you are free to edit it in your own fork.
+`functionwordsets` never changes the file in place, so you are free to edit it in your own fork.

 ---